Your UCAS personal statement is an essay about yourself.

-But don’t just say 'I love practical science'.
-Prove it, then link it to your chosen career:
+But don’t just say 'I love practical science.'
+Prove it, then link it to your chosen career, such as:

 'I am part of a science club in which we test hypotheses through experimentation.
 For example, we tested whether there is a correlation between time spent playing video games and eyesight.
 This experience taught me how to create and test hypotheses in a systematic way.